horemansp/CyberArk/FLOWS/CyberArk Identity/WPM/readme.md

 **WPM-Get-All-Secured-Items -toSlack.json**<br>
 This flow will post all secure items and secure password detials to slack for a certain user.
-The username and password for the user are defined in the custom values of the flow.
+The username and password for the user are collected via a form in the custom values of the flow.
 Process:
 1. Login as the user to receive a cookie
 2. Query for all secure items (notes and passwords) the rowId is returned